radar/guides/what-is-a-gem.md

 Your application, your gem's users, and you 6 months from now need to know who wrote a gem, when, and what it does.
-The gemspec tells you this information and is your guide to understanding what a gem contains for you.
+The gemspec tells you this information and is your guide to understanding what a gem contains.

-Here's an example of one.
-The next tutorial covers [how to make a gem](/make-your-own-gem).
+Here's an example of a gemspec file.
+You can learn more in [how to make a gem](/make-your-own-gem).

     % cat freewill.gemspec